EddOliver/BBM-Bridge-Baby-Monitor/README.md

 <img src="https://i.ibb.co/Q9nnM3N/results1.png">

+## Create your Dashboard:

 ## Tests:

-6. Since the project was made, it was time to test it on a platform where we could recreate an oscillatory movement that the sensors could capture.
+7. Since the project was made, it was time to test it on a platform where we could recreate an oscillatory movement that the sensors could capture.

-6.1.
+7.1.
 Test platform with Arduino.

 A platform with an arduino system and a shield of motors was realized, which served to recreate a harmonic movement with the motors and in addition to make it portable it was decided to use a Power Bank.